HerodotusDev/herodotus-evm/README.md

 - `11155111_to_11155420` - sepolia -> op sepolia
 - `11155111_to_421614` - sepolia -> arbitrum sepolia

+If not all contracts were verified, run `pnpm run verify:CONNECTION`.

 ## Documentation

 Here are some useful links for further reading: